 - First and foremost, insert the laser collimator into the telescope’s eyepiece holder.
 Make sure it’s pointed in the direction of the telescope’s rear.

 - Turn on the laser collimator and aim it at a wall.
-A red dot on the wall should not be visible, as this indicates that the collimation is significantly off.
-If the laser does not leave a dot on the wall, you can safely gaze into the optical tube to collimate the telescope, therefore don’t skip this step!
+A red dot on the wall should not be visible, which indicates that the collimation is significantly off.
+If the laser does not leave a dot on the wall, you can safely gaze into the optical tube to collimate the telescope, therefore, don’t skip this step!

 - You may now adjust the secondary mirror of the telescope.
 For this, you’ll need an Allen wrench.
 When the laser is turned on, look into the optical tube to see where the laser impacts the mirror.
 There’s also a dot in the center that comes from the primary mirror.

 - Loosen or tighten the tiny adjustment screws with care.
-When you loosen or tighten them, the secondary mirror of the telescope is pushed forward, causing the laser to bounce in a new direction.
-These screws must be adjusted such that the laser’s red dot is inside the little circle on the primary mirror.
-Don’t overtighten the screws since the secondary mirror holder may break
+When you loosen or tighten them, the telescope’s secondary mirror is pushed forward, causing the laser to bounce in a new direction.
+Therefore, these screws must be adjusted such that the laser’s red dot is inside the little circle on the primary mirror.
+Don’t overtighten the screws since the secondary mirror holder may break.

 - You’ll want to adjust the primary mirror on the back of the telescope after you’re pleased.

 - Turn the three adjustment knobs by loosening the thin and long lock screws.

 - These functions are similar to the screws for the secondary mirror.
 Turn the knobs until you see the laser steadily approaching the middle of the target’s bullseye.
 One of the advantages of using a laser collimator is that you can change the screws and knobs while looking at the target image without running around to the other side of the telescope.